Paperspace/Docs/cli/run-experiments.md

 # Run Experiments from the CLI

+Gradient supports GitHub-integrated projects and standalone projects.
+Beyond the GUI experiment builder in the application, the CLI enables you to run experiments manually and programmatically from your command line for maximum flexibility.

 ## How to run a single-node or multinode experiment

 Use the `--help` flag to bring up information in the CLI.